Jackie Lovely: Essay contest controversy

-On August 10, 2022, Lovely confirmed to CBC News that she and Jackie Armstrong-Homeniuk were part of a judging panel that awarded $200 to an essay that supported the Great Replacement conspiracy theory.
-The entry finished third and was attributed to someone called S. Silver.
+Lovely and UCP MLA for Fort Saskatchewan-Vegreville Jackie Armstrong-Homeniuk were judges for the Her Vision Inspires contest.
+The contest was announced in February 2022 and was a partnership between the Legislative Assembly of Alberta and the Commonwealth Women Parliamentarians Canadian Region.
+Young women between the ages of 17 and 25 were asked to describe their "unique vision for Alberta" and what they would do if they were elected to be an MLA.

-The essay called immigration "a sickly mentality that amounts to a drive for cultural suicide," that women are “not exactly” equal to men, and that it was "misguided" and "harmful" to let women have careers traditionally dominated by men.
+On August 8, 2022, NDP MLA Janis Irwin saw that a third-place essay, attributed to someone called S. Silver, called immigration "a sickly mentality that amounts to a drive for cultural suicide," that women are “not exactly” equal to men, and that it was "misguided" and "harmful" to let women have careers traditionally dominated by men.
 The essay also proposed financial incentives to boost birth rates, and awarding medals to women with more than two children.

-The essay was submitted in the Her Vision Inspires contest, a contest announced in February that was a partnership between the Legislative Assembly of Alberta and the Commonwealth Women Parliamentarians Canadian Region.
-Young women between the ages of 17 and 25 were asked to describe their "unique vision for Alberta" and what they would do if they were elected to be an MLA.
-It was first spotted by NDP MLA Janis Irwin, who posted screenshots of the essay to her Twitter account on August 8, 2022.
+The writer was awarded $200.

-Lovely apologized for her role in the essay contest.
+Lovely confirmed to CBC News that she and Armstrong-Homeniuk were part of the judging panel, and apologized for her role in the essay contest.
 Neither her or Armstrong-Homeniuk explained how the essay was chosen.
 She confirmed her role in the contest one day after she won her nomination for the Camrose riding ahead of the 2023 Alberta general election.